ChandanaThummala/ChandanaThummala/README.md

 ## About Me

-I’m Chandana Thummala — a Data Science graduate (Distinction) from Nottingham Trent University, with over 2 years of experience in data analytics, system optimization, and AI-driven solutions.
+I’m Chandana, a Data Science graduate (Distinction) from Nottingham Trent University, with over 2 years of experience in data analytics, system optimization, and AI-driven solutions.

 I’ve worked at Tata Consultancy Services (TCS) with Barclays Bank, supporting HRTech systems and building enterprise-grade Power BI dashboards, SQL pipelines, and predictive solutions.
 I’ve also collaborated on neuro-health research as a Junior Data Scientist Intern, applying machine learning to brain-computer interface signals.